jolsfd/imagenamer/README.md

 ## Troubleshooting

 If you get an error message when starting the program, delete the **settings.json** file in the settings folder.
+Else open an issue [here](https://github.com/jolsfd/imagenamer/issues).

 ## Format